 Chapter Five

-he beginning of NMR was spectroscopy – which, at those times, was not yet called "MRS".
-Today, for biological and medical applications one distinguishes MRI (imaging) and MRS (spectroscopy).
+he beginning of NMR was spectroscopy — which, at those times, was not yet called MRS. Today, for biological and medical applications one distinguishes MRI (imaging) and MRS (spectroscopy).
+Meanwhile, however, the heyday of medical whole-body MRS seems to have already passed.

-Until now we have assumed that everything resonates at the same resonance frequency in a given magnetic field.
+Until now we have assumed that all protons in a human being resonate at the same resonance frequency in a given magnetic field.
 However, ¹H signals do not all come at the same frequency and so, for instance, the fat signal is generally shifted from its "correct" position.

 Why does ¹H in water have a different resonance frequency to ¹H in fat?